 Third try with baking soda to unclog drains naturally

 Baking soda is the silver bullet for so many dirty things as we have learned while preparing immaculate jars.
 It is recommended to unclog a drain, too.
 So, here we go.
 Found baking powder in the stores and gave it a try.
 I used lots of it.
 But actually, nothing happened.
 No drain cleaning, but no ant disco either. hmm..

 Fourth try – the breakthrough in unclogging a drain with household items

 Then I found out that baking soda (or in my case baking powder) in combination with vinegar is used as a natural drain cleaner to unclog a sink.
 The two ingredients undergo a chemical reaction and remove the yucky stuff that clogged the drain while doing so.
-And yes, it does work in drain cleaning.
-I finally found the best drain cleaner that you can make yourself with things you probably have at home anyway.
+Did I finally found the best drain cleaner that you can make yourself with things you probably have at home anyway?